Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-This often confuses people, so listen up: The process of loading, activating and using your Eurail pass, and the process of making reservations to go with it, are two different, separate, entirely unconnected things.
+This often confuses people, so listen up: The process of (1) loading, activating and using your Eurail pass, and (2) making seat or berth reservations on particular trains, are two different, separate, entirely unconnected things.
+One does not affect the other, in any way whatsoever.

 -

-For example, you can have a pass loaded onto your phone and your travelling companion can have a pass loaded onto their phone.
+For example, suppose you have a pass loaded onto your phone and your friend has a pass loaded on their phone.
 The passes don't even need to be activated.
-One of you can go to a desktop computer and make passholder reservations for both of you together, entirely unconnected from those two passes, using whatever website(s) I suggest in my passholder reservations guide.
-Some websites need a valid pass number before they'll let you make a passholder reservation, some don't.
-On those that don't, you can make reservations for as many people as you like, on as many trains as you like, without even buying a pass!
+One of you can sit at a desktop computer and make passholder reservations for 2 passengers, entirely unconnected from the passes, using the websites I suggest in the passholder reservations guide.
+And if you later decide to bin those reservations and use the passes 3 months later in a totally different country, that's fine!
+Did I mention passes and reservations are entirely unconnected?

 Option 1, online at the train operator's website